 Due to this, Imbolc is often forgotten or not celebrated as much as the other Sabbats.
 We don’t connect with this one the way we do with Samhain (Halloween) or Yule (Christmas).
 This one is the in-between as we look forward to the spring equinox (Easter).

 Yet we can look at the intention of this sabbat and how important it was to the ancestors.
-Spring was still distant, but the signs for it were coming.
+Spring was still distant, but the signs of it were coming.
 Travel was difficult, community was limited.
-For this reason, Imbolc is a more private, family focused celebration.
+For this reason, Imbolc is a more private, family-focused celebration.
 It is reflective and personal.